cybertraining-dsc/fa20-523-341/project/project.md

 - **Instrumentalness:** confidence value on a track having no vocal content
 - **Valence:** predicts the overall happiness, or positivity of a track based on its musical features
 - **Tempo:** average tempo of a track
+- **Positivity** percentage of lines in a song's lyrics determined to have a positive sentiment score
+- **Negativity** percentage of lines in a song's lyrics determined to have a negative sentiment score

+Out of these fields, we seek to find which audio features correlate to a song's valence and if our positivity and negativity scores of a song's lyrics provide any meaningfullness in determining a song's positivity.
+For the purpose of this study we mainly focus on valence, energy, danceability, positivity, and negativity.

 ## 6. Conclusion

 There are several aspects that could be improved upon in future iterations of our study.
 In this project we only worked with songs released after 2017, but obviously, people would still enjoy listening to songs from previous years.
 The Spotiy API contains audio features data for every song in its library, so it would be worth collecting that data on every song for usage in the generation of song recommendations.
 Secondly, our data set excluded songs on Spotify, whose lyrics could not be found easily on Genius.com.
 We should have handled these cases by attempting to find the lyrics from other popular websites which store music lyrics.
-And lastly, we worked with a very small dataset relative to the total amount of songs that exist, or that are available by Spotify.
+And lastly, we worked with a very small dataset relative to the total amount of songs that exist, or that are available on Spotify.
+There is great possibility in repeating this study quite easily with a greater selection of songs.
+We were suprised by how small the file sizes were of our dataset of 6000 songs, the aggregated data set being only 2.3 megabytes in size.
+Using that value a set of one million songs can be estimated to only be around 350 megabytes.

 This section will be expanded upon after completion of analyses